Skip to main content

 • Analyze which sources produce higher-quality visitors.

-• Evaluate channel performance based on Leads, Sales, and ROI.
+• Evaluate channel performance based on Spend, ROI, and ROAS.

 Example